asszem/AndrasCommander/README.md

 ### Version 1.0 - Improved display - File Details
  - [ ] Display file details (size in human readable format, modified date)
  - [ ] VIM like (netrw): "s" for sort by (name, name-reversed, date, date-reversed, etc)
+ - [ ] Display folders first, then files
  - [ ] Display line numbers for files
  - [ ] VIM like: jump to line with #linenumber"g"